 NOTE: The people who like their own framework are criticizing the weakness of their favorite framework.
 I cannot help this because the fact is the fact.
 Each framework has some advantages along with some disadvantages.

-Programming language: The first major difference between these frameworks is that Django is in Python, Laravel is in PHP and Rails is in ruby.
-If you are going to use any of these frameworks then you will have to learn it's language.
-So due to this restriction, many developers choose frameworks which match with their language knowledge.
+Programming language: The first major difference between these frameworks is that Django is in Python, Laravel is in PHP and Rails is in Ruby.
+If you are going to use any of these frameworks then you will have to learn its language.
+So due to this restriction, many developers choose frameworks that match their language knowledge.
 It is not hard to switch from one language to another but it does take some time.
 If you are confused about languages then here is the comparison of these languages - PYTHON vs PHP vs RUBY.

 Also, see CMS vs MVC frameworks.

 The people who raise the point that Django is MTV rather than MVC, please read this article.
 Django is much MTV, but it is MVC because the framework itself handles the controllers.

 Websites: Some well-known sites that use Django include Pinterest, Instagram, Mozilla, The Washington Times, Disqus, the Public Broadcasting Service, and Bitbucket.
 Laravel is a new framework with an initial release in June 2011.
 After its release, it became very famous.
 Some websites in Laravel are Deltanet Travel, Sublimity, Neighborhood Lender, Sendity, and MyRank.
 Ruby on Rails is a great framework and some of the top websites using rails are Shopify, SoundCloud, Heroku, Github, Bloomberg, and Hulu.
 The migration of Twitter from Ruby on Rails to Nodejs has hurt its reputation badly.